UOFL-CSL/iobs/README.md

             duplicate columns will be added to the output.*
  * `append_blktrace` (optional) - Whether to append the `blktrace` metrics.
 Defaults to True.
    * **ex:** `append_blktrace=1`
-   * *NOTE: This will do nothing if `enable_blktrace` isn't set in the `workload`.
-This should be set to `False` if a custom format is given which includes `blktrace` information.
+   * *NOTE: This will do nothing if `enable_blktrace` isn't set in the `global` section.
+This should be set to `False`
+            if a custom format is given which includes `blktrace` information.
 Otherwise duplicate columns will be added to the output.*
  * `ignore_missing` (optional) - Whether to ignore missing metrics.
 Defaults to False.
    * **ex:** `ignore_missing=1`
    * *NOTE: Missing metrics will use "NONE" as their value.*